krainboltgreene/architecture.gem/README.md

 Changelog
 =========

+  - 5.1.2: Fixing an issue where path was not set in a Entity.
   - 5.1.1:
     * The `create` dsl method now defaults to as, then file/directory.
     * `move` no longer path scopes the `as:` value.